tsani/jerrington.me/pages/beli.md

   depends on, if any, such as saving the buffer to disk, loading it into Beli, running `beluga-highlight-holes`, etc.

+* Smart hole splitting:
-* Split command detects whether there is a hole at the point, and if any, avoids prompting for the hole to split on.
+  split command detects whether there is a hole at the point, and if any, avoids prompting for the hole to split on.

   Update (2018-02-26): I was thinking about whether this is actually possible, and it turns out that it is.
 We can model this functionality after the